Gkcloud5/Cloud-engineer-learn-2025/Prompt Example.md

 Finally, suggest how I can improve my question to get an even better answer.

 ### To know the important thing in particular topic
+I want to learn the following topic in an effective way: [insert your topic here]

+Please guide me on:
+- The most important things I need to know on this topic
+- The best steps or strategies to learn it quickly and well
+- Helpful resources or study methods for beginners
+- Any common mistakes or challenges to avoid

+Make the explanation clear, simple, and easy for someone new to the subject.